desaiashu/maya/README.md

 In progress:

+- Speeding up streaming
+  - Independent chunk storage rather than pulling from messages
+  - Use independent chunk store that doesn't persist
+  - Create single element that sits at end of flatlist
-- Create new message, select AIs
+- Create new message, select protocol, select AIs
-- LLM streaming
+- Test oracle, upload to dev server
+- Run on actual phone

 Next up: